AndrewDonelson/retroforge-webapp/public/API_REFERENCE.md

 ### `rf.btnp(button)`
 Check if button was just pressed this frame (edge-triggered).
 Returns boolean.
+- **Note**: Edge detection works correctly because the engine calls `input.Step()` at the end of each frame, saving the current frame's button state for the next frame's comparison.
+This ensures reliable edge detection in both desktop and WASM builds.

 ### `rf.btnr(button)`
 Check if button was just released this frame.
 Returns boolean.